Would you like to view this website in another language?

 Let’s gear up to protect your most valuable assets—your employees and your reputation.

 The Financial Toll: Payroll mistakes aren’t just a small hiccup; they’re a significant drain on resources.
-According to 2022 Ernst & Young research, the average company makes a staggering 15 errors per payroll period.
-Each of those common payroll errors costs roughly $291—talk about an expensive oops moment.
-But it gets worse: failure to correctly classify employees can result in fines that really sting.
-We’re talking up to $100,000 for the largest reported fine.
-Clearly, the stakes are high, and those numbers should be a wake-up call for any organization.
+According to Ernst & Young, the average company makes 15 errors per payroll period.
+Each of those errors costs roughly $291.
+Worse yet, failure to correctly classify employees can result in fines of up to $100,000.
+The stakes are high, and those numbers should be a wake-up call for any organisation.

-The Hit on Employee Morale: Your employees expect timely and correct payment.
-Fail in this basic contract, and you risk losing trust and damaging your .
+• The hit on employee morale: Employees expect timely and correct payment.
+Fail in this basic contract, and you risk losing trust and damaging engagement.

-Payroll errors have a multi-layered impact, affecting not just your financial bottom line, but also posing legal risks and undermining employee morale.
-By understanding the full scope of these potential errors, you can take steps to make your payroll process foolproof.
-Let's turn that ticking time bomb into a well-oiled machine.
+Payroll errors don’t just hit finances.
+They also pose legal risks and undermine morale.
+By understanding the scope of these potential errors, you can take steps to make your payroll process foolproof.

 3. Overlooking fringe benefits